bvetsa/AgentForge/ARCHITECTURE.md

 3. Before each agent runs, the runner reads that agent's `allowed_tools`.
 4. The runner calls the allowed read-only tools deterministically.
 5. Tool output is formatted into `tool_context`.
-6. The mock LLM client receives the agent config plus normal state inputs and `tool_context`.
+6. The prompt builder creates an agent invocation from the agent config, normal state inputs, and `tool_context`.
+7. The mock LLM provider receives the invocation and returns an agent response.
-7. Agents configured with `produces_patches: true` ask the configured patch generator for deterministic mock patch proposal artifacts.
+8. Agents configured with `produces_patches: true` ask the configured patch generator for deterministic mock patch proposal artifacts.
-8. Agent outputs, trace events, tool call records, patch files, and the patch manifest are written to run artifacts.
+9. Agent outputs, trace events, tool call records, LLM call records, patch files, and the patch manifest are written to run artifacts.

 Dynamic LLM-directed tool calling and intelligent patch target selection are intentionally deferred to later phases.